 The statute requires supervisors to deal exclusively with the certified labor union on establishing or modifying conditions of employment affecting bargaining unit employees.
 This means that supervisors and management officials cannot negotiate over personnel policies, practices, or working conditions directly with bargaining unit employees.
 Rather, these dealings must be solely with the union officials representing them.
 Failure to adhere to this requirement may result in an unfair labor practice being found, with management’s actions being reversed until the requirement to negotiate with the union, if requested, has been satisfied.

-- The Act contains the basic rights of federal employees to form, join and assist labor organizations or to refrain from these activities.
+• The Act contains basic rights of federal employees to form, join and assist labor organizations or to refrain from these activities.
 It also contains prohibitions against strikes and slowdowns, as well as picketing which interferes with government operations.

 Other key features and provisions of the federal government’s labor relations program include:

-- Authority to make an employee whole in an unjustified or unwarranted personnel action—including back pay plus attorney fees.
+• Authority to make you whole in an unjustified or unwarranted personnel action—including back pay plus attorney fees.

-- Dues withholding—based on voluntary allotments by employees—is allowed at the exclusive union’s request.
-Allotments are irrevocable for one year, and the withholding service is at no charge to the employee or labor organization.
+• Dues withholding—based on voluntary allotments by employees—is allowed at the exclusive union’s request.
+Allotments are irrevocable for one year, and the withholding service is at no charge to you or the labor organization.
 Dues withholding also is authorized for unions with 10 percent or more membership in appropriate bargaining units where there is no exclusive union.

-- Official time for employees representing the union in negotiations during regular working hours (including attendance at impasse settlement proceedings), but the number of employees on official time shall not exceed the number of management officials representing the agency.
+• Official time for employees representing the union in negotiations during regular working hours (including attendance at impasse settlement proceedings), but the number of employees on official time may not exceed the number of management officials representing the agency.

 To assist in resolving negotiation impasses, the mediation services of the Federal Mediation and Conciliation Service are available, and unresolved negotiation impasses may be referred to the Federal Service Impasses Panel, an entity within the FLRA.

 Supervisors and managers are excluded from coverage under the program.
 They cannot be represented in dealings with management by unions that represent rank-and-file employees.
-(They may be covered instead by agency systems for intra-management communication and consultation under OPM guidelines.
+They may be covered instead by agency systems for intra-management communication and consultation under OPM guidelines.
 See Association Rights in Section 4 of this chapter.

 In addition to determining questions of representation, petitions may be filed to amend or clarify the description of a bargaining unit, and to consolidate two or more bargaining units.